URL management

 Uniform streamlines the creation of valid URLs using project maps nodes and redirects by providing APIs and SDKs to implement routing in performant and flexible ways:

-The route API enables fetching dynamic and static project map paths, as well as handling redirects, with a single endpoint.
-It's usable via framework-specific helpers, RouteClient, or the route API.
+The Route API enables fetching dynamic and static project map paths, as well as handling redirects, with a single endpoint.
+It's usable via framework-specific helpers, RouteClient, or the Route API.

 Once a URL has been published and indexed, site owners lose control of how it's used or distributed.
 So ensuring that those URLs don't break is a key task for anyone maintaining a digital experience.